On Encoding Matrices using Quantum Circuits: From dense classical matrices to block encodings circuits

 \subsection{LCU block encodings framework}

-A variety of approaches have been proposed in the literature for general-purpose block encoding~\cite{kothari2014efficient,berry2015hamiltonian}, many of them based on the LCU approach.
-In this subsection we review how LCUs can be used to construct block encoding.
+A variety of approaches have been proposed in the literature for general purpose block encoding~\cite{kothari2014efficient,berry2015hamiltonian}, many of them based on the LCU approach.
+In this subsection, we review how LCUs can be used to construct block encoding.

 To construct a block encoding via LCU a classical matrix $\matA\in\C^{N\times N}$ is expressed as a weighted sum where each summand $\mathbf{U}_{i}\in\C^{N\times N}$ is a unitary operator and the weights are given by a $\boldsymbol{\nu}=(\nu_{0},\dots,\nu_{K-1})$ coefficient vector, where $K$ is a power of $2$, i.e.,